adamwulf/PonyExpress/README.md

 Any type that implements the `Letter` protocol can be sent as a notification.
 Recipients can then register for that notification type explicitly.
 This allows the receiving method to be strongly typed for the notification that it receives.
-Registration is similar to NotificationCenter, requiring the object and the method name - the primary difference is that `PonyExpress` is type-safe.
+Registration is similar to `NotificationCenter`, requiring the object and the method name - the primary difference is that `PonyExpress` is type-safe.

 An example: